X-raid

 X-raid is a private German rally team based in Trebur.
 It has been competing in cross-country rallies since 2002, including the Dakar Rally.
 The company is based in Trebur near Frankfurt am Main.
 Since 2002, vehicles for the Dakar Rally and individual cross-country rally events worldwide as well as the FIA World Cup for Cross-Country Rallies have been developed and built there.
 The X-raid team has won thirteen World Cup titles since its inception and the car category of the legendary Dakar Rally in 2012, 2013, 2014, 2015, 2020, and 2021.

+In addition, X-raid also sells aftermarket parts for Mini Countryman, under their "Powered by X-raid" label.